What to do in the garden in February

 In some parts of the country, in the south and sheltered gardens, February is the right time to prepare the veg plot by warming up the soil ready for early plantings.
 Do this by either covering the plot with polythene (well pegged down to be secure in the event of gales) or with cloches.
 If this is too much faff, just wait a month or so, and let do the sun do the warming for you.

 If you are a keen gardener and in a sheltered spot, it is possible to start some veg growing but only a few and specific named varieties.
 Only plant during a mild spell and protect with cloches.
-There are some very hardy Broad beans, such as Aquadulce Claudia.
-Also, garlic can be planted in sheltered areas with light soil.
-Some garlic is suitable for autumn planting and some for spring, so you need to check the variety and also there is soft neck and hard neck.
-Garlic is easy to grow and can even be grown in between other veg, and in pots.
+There are some hardy Broad beans, such as Aquadulce Claudia.
+Additionally, you can plant garlic in light soil.
+Some garlic is suitable for autumn planting and some for spring, so you need to check the variety.
+It's easy to grow garlic, even when you plant it between other vegetables or in pots.
 Importantly, garlic needs a light soil and lots of sun.

-You can germinate, under glass, hardier varieties of Peas, Beetroot, (the Boltardy variety would be suitable) and radishes.
-You can start lettuces in the greenhouse, such as the cut and come again varieties, and rocket.
+You can germinate under glass, hardier varieties of Peas, Beetroot, (the Boltardy variety would be suitable) and radishes.
+You can start lettuce in the greenhouse, such as the cut-and-come-again varieties, and rocket.
 Also propagate (with heat) leeks, cabbages, Brussels and chilies which need a long growing season.
 Remember, once germinated, the seedlings will need to continue growing under glass or frost free until all risk of frost has passed.
 If space is a problem, it's sometimes easier to germinate later when the weather is better.

 Time to start Potatoes